Home » Europe » Schengen Area – Everything You Need to Know

-If you are planning to visit Europe, the first thing that you must ask yourself is whether you need a visa for the Schengen area.
-Currently, over 60 countries from different parts of the world can enter the visa-free zone in Europe without the need to obtain a visa and stay there for 90 days within six months.
+If you are planning to visit Europe, the first thing you must ask yourself is whether you need a Schengen visa.
+Currently, nationals of over 60 countries can enter the visa-free zone in Europe without obtaining a visa and stay for up to 90 days within a 180-period.

 What is the Schengen area?

-The Schengen Area is a zone where neighbouring European countries have eliminated passports, restrictions on the movement of people, and other border control regulations at mutual borders.
-Simply put, there are no hard borders between these neighbouring countries.
+The Schengen Area is a zone where neighboring European countries have eliminated passport controls, restrictions on the movement of people, and other border control regulations at their mutual borders.
+Simply put, there are no hard borders between these neighboring countries.
 There is only one shared border.
-The Schengen agreement was developed to control the external border, promote harmony and friendship, and strengthen the relationship between neighbouring countries and the standard common judicial system.
+The Schengen agreement was developed to control external border, promote harmony and friendship, and strengthen relationships between neighboring countries and a common judicial system.

 Schengen Agreement

-The Schengen area covers most of Europe, including some of the most powerful and oldest countries on the continent.
+The Schengen area covers most of Europe, including some of the continent’s most powerful and oldest countries.
 It is one of the significant achievements of the European project.
-Schengen is the name of a small village in Luxembourg that lies on the border of Germany and France, where the Schengen Convention was signed in 1985 and 1990, respectively.
+Schengen is the name of a small village in Luxembourg on the border of Germany and France, where the Schengen Convention was signed in 1985 and 1990, respectively.

-France and Germany were the first to join the Schengen agreement, as the countries took the initial step towards creating a visa-free and passport-less zone on June 14, 1984.
+France and Germany were the first to join the Schengen agreement, as the countries took the initial step towards creating a visa-free and passport-free zone on June 14, 1984.

-The governments of Germany, France, Luxembourg, Belgium, and the Netherlands joined the Schengen agreement on June 14, 1985, and according to this agreement, the five countries would establish a gradual abolition of border checks at common borders.
+The governments of Germany, France, Luxembourg, Belgium, and the Netherlands joined the Schengen Agreement on June 14, 1985, and under this agreement, the five countries would gradually abolish border checks at their common borders.
 The Schengen area was expanded a few months later, with Italy signing the agreement first, followed by Spain and Portugal.

 Famous Countries that Belong to the Schengen Area